o-ran-sc/ric-plt-lib-rmr/docs/rmr_mt_rcv.3.rst

 --------------------------------------------------------------------------------------------

-When a message is received before the timeout period expires, a pointer to the RMr message buffer which describes the message is returned.
+When a message is received before the timeout period expires, a pointer to the RMR message buffer which describes the message is returned.
 This will, with a high probability, be a different message buffer than *old_msg;* the user application should not continue to use *old_msg* after it is passed to